drandreaskrueger/plutoalert/README.md

 it prints all elements with '**Star Trek**' in the *name* of the series.

 These *commands* work already (more might be coming):
-* StarTrek
+* `StarTrek`
-* ChannelSlugs
+* `ChannelSlugs`
-* SeriesSlugs
+* `SeriesSlugs`

-for example outputs, see below.
+Example outputs are below.

 ## Geoblocking
 If the only thing you get is a boring `403 ...
-EMPTY RESULTS` then perhaps the pluto API is *never answering* **to you**?
-To test that, try `curl http://api.pluto.tv/v2/channels` on the commandline (or paste that URL in the browser).
-If that answer is `[]` too, then your **solution** is:
+EMPTY result` then perhaps the pluto API is *never answering* **to you**?
+To test it, try `curl http://api.pluto.tv/v2/channels` on the commandline (or paste the URL in a browser).
+If the answer is `[]` too, then your **solution** is:

-First connect your VPN to a countries where PlutoTv is working (following list was true in March 2022) ...
+First connect your VPN to a country where PlutoTv is working (following list was true in March 2022) ...

 * Argentina, Austria, Brazil, Canada, Chile, Costa Rica, France, Germany, Italy, Mexico, Spain, Switzerland, Thailand, UK, US

-... and THEN (first run the curl test above, and then) try `python -m plutoalert StarTrek` again.
+... and then (first run the curl test above, and then) try `python -m plutoalert StarTrek` again.

 ### Python online execution environments: pythonanywhere, gitpod, ...
-Geoblocking is also the reason why starting plutoalert inside the fabulous [Gitpod](https://gitpod.io/#https://github.com/drandreaskrueger/plutoalert) and [PythonAnywhere](https://www.pythonanywhere.com/gists/94d3b92d57976da77ae2753b45314aeb/plutoalert_StarTrek.py/python3/) ... is executing my Python code just fine ... but is then leading to EMPTY RESULTS.
+Geoblocking is also the reason why starting plutoalert inside the fabulous [Gitpod](https://gitpod.io/#https://github.com/drandreaskrueger/plutoalert) and [PythonAnywhere](https://www.pythonanywhere.com/gists/94d3b92d57976da77ae2753b45314aeb/plutoalert_StarTrek.py/python3/) ... is executing my Python code just fine ... but is then leading to `EMPTY result`.
 Sorry for that.
+Ideas how to solve it?

-*Help me: Please* point me to yet another online-Python execution environment.
-I would like to present running code to anyone, even those who do not want to install Python locally.
+*Help me: Please* point me to yet another online-Python execution environment, as I would like to present running code to anyone, even those who do not want to install Python locally.
 Thanks.

 ## Development